In sales, efficiency is the name of the game.

 The idea is to stay on top of their minds when they want to buy what you sell.

-5. Alerts and triggers
+5. Alerts and Triggers for Productive Teams

 There are two aspects to this kind of sales automation.